What is a solstice?

 Step 3: dry or display your orange pomander balls.
 If you choose to display your pomander balls without preserving them, you’ll want to place them in the refrigerator at night to prolong their freshness.

 Write your wishes for the next year onto small pieces of paper.
-Add natural twine to the top.
-Dip into melted wax and stick your paper wishes into the pinecone.
+Roll them up towards you and stick into your pinecone.
+Seal the deal by dripping melted wax over it all.
 You can dust your pinecone with herbs, spices, oils that correspond to your wishes.
-Burn this in your fire on the Winter Solstice or hang it on your tree as an ornament.
+Add natural twine to the top and hang on your tree or burn in your fire on the Winter Solstice to put your intentions in motion.

-Like all sabbats, Yule is a portal: a sacred moment when we step from one energy into another, and when we are empowered to let go of the old and welcome in the new.
-That’s why it’s a powerful symbolic ritual to physically and energetically cleanse your entry.
-After all, your front door is always a point of power: it’s the point where the energy of the world at large becomes the unique energy that swirls around and defines your personal realm; and by extension, your life experience.
+Bless your home's entryway by sweeping your doorstep and cleansing the threshold.
+Any time we cross from one place in time to another as we do during Yule, it's important to physically and energetically cleanse your entry.
+After all, your front door is always a point of power: it’s the point where the energy of the world at large becomes the unique energy that swirls around and defines your personal realm.
+Make sure to keep such a space cleansed and clear.

 Yule Correspondences